← Back to 史記

 10

 Your minister has heard that worthy sage lords establish merit and do not abandon it, thus are recorded in the Spring and Autumn; Early knowing scholars establish names and do not destroy them, thus are praised in later generations.
-As for the former king's avenging resentment and washing away shame, leveling ten thousand chariot strong states, collecting eight hundred years of accumulation, and to the day he abandoned the ministers, his remaining teachings not declined, the governing ministers administering affairs, repairing law commands, careful with numerous descendants, extending to the sprouting servants, all can teach later generations.
+As for the former king, he avenged his resentment and washed away shame, leveled a mighty state of ten thousand chariots, and seized the accumulated stores of eight hundred years.
+Even on the day he left his ministers behind, his remaining teachings had not declined: the ministers in charge of government handled affairs, maintained laws and commands, carefully managed the many collateral descendants, and extended order down to the common servants.
+All this can instruct later generations.

 11

-Your minister has heard that those good at beginning do not necessarily complete well, those good at starting do not necessarily end well.
-Formerly Wu Zi Xu's persuasion was listened to by He Lu, and the Wu king went far to Ying; Fu Cha was not like this, granted him a leather bag and floated him on the river.
-The Wu king did not awaken to the earlier advice that could establish merit, thus drowned Zi Xu and did not regret; Zi Xu did not early see that his lord had different capacities, thus came to entering the river and not dissolving.
+I have heard that those who are good at opening an enterprise are not always good at completing it, and those who begin well do not always end well.
+Formerly wuzi Xu's persuasion was listened to by He Lu, and the Wu king went far to Ying; Fu Cha was not like this, granted him a leather bag and floated him on the river.
+King Fuchai of Wu failed to understand that earlier counsel could have secured his achievement, and so he drowned Zixu without remorse; Zi Xu did not early see that his lord had different capacities, thus came to entering the river and not dissolving.

 12

 Escaping the body and establishing merit, to clarify the former king's traces, is your minister's highest plan.
 Separating from slander and humiliation, destroying the former king's name, is what your minister greatly fears.
-Facing unpredictable crimes, taking fortune as profit, righteousness does not dare go out.
+To face arbitrary punishment and count mere survival as a gain is something righteousness will not permit me to do.

 13